cata-11/hr-app/README.md

 Status: String

 #### Pagination
-The tehnique used for retrieving limited amount of documents from database (currently set to 10).
+The tehnique used for retrieving limited amount of documents from database.

 ## Constraints
 - Unauthorized users and authorized users with status of *guest* can only view data.